• Skip to primary navigation

 🔪 How to Prep Cabbage

-Remove the outer wilted leaves of your cabbage (usually 2-3 whole leaves).
+To prep cabbage, remove the outer wilted leaves of your cabbage (usually 2-3 whole leaves).
 After cutting or shredding your cabbage, you can give it a quick rinse under water or place it in a salad spinner to remove any bacteria.
 Pat it dry before using.

 🔪 How to Cut Cabbage into Wedges